shopsys/shopsys/docs/cookbook/creating-a-multidomain-design.md

 you are able to combine them arbitrarily to achieve a multidomain design that suits your needs.
 E.g. you can have 2 color sets and 3 distinct layouts, and then 6 domains with all the possible combinations.

-It is important to keep in mind that second (and any other than the first) domain is not covered by tests so be aware when using different templates.
+It is important to keep in mind that tests do not cover any other than the first domain, so be aware when using different templates.